IT And Computing, UNIVERSITY 1st And 2nd Year (LEVEL 4 And 5)

-This module will explore the knowledge and skills required to research in this field and the qualitative and quantitative approaches required including the use of literature and design of research proposals.
+This module will explore the knowledge and skills required to undertake research in this field and the qualitative and quantitative approaches required including use of literature and design of research proposals.

-This module looks at the role of systems engineering in the development of software and various models of data, software, and processes using modeling approaches.
+This module looks at the role of systems engineering in development of software and various models of data, software and processes using modelling approaches.

-This module is concerned with developing an understanding of the strategic role of MIS within the organization and how it impacts on the broader objectives and strategy of the business.
+This module is concerned with developing an understanding of the strategic role of MIS within the organisation and how it impacts on the broader objectives and strategy of the business.

 This module will enable an understanding of the importance of digital security to business, to understand industry standards of digital security and be able to recommend improvements in security.

-The ATHE Level 4/5 IT and Computing course is made up of 10 modules and 10 written assignments at each level.
-On completion of the modules, students will be given access to the assignments.
-The assignments are approximately 5,000-8,000 words each.
-Students are provided support on the modules and assignments via the ‘Tutor’ section of the learning platform
+The Qualifi level 4/5 IT and computing course is made up of 6 written assignments at each level.
+The assignments are approximately 2,000-3,000 words each.
+Students are provided support on the modules and assignments via the ‘Tutor’ section of the learning platform.

 Assessment at Mortha Halls of Ivy is a very straightforward process:

-If you decide to top up to a full Undergraduate Degree through an accredited UK university, the costs are as follows.
-Please note, the below costs are for distance learning/online only.
-You have the option of finishing on campus; costs will vary depending on which university you wish to complete your final year
+If you decide to top up to a full undergraduate degree through an accredited UK university, the costs are as follows.

 - BSc (Hons) Information Technology and Business Information Systems (Top-up) – ON CAMPUS– £9,250 (UK)/ £14,700 (INT/EU)